 And here is our Recycled Clay Body in a few of our Engobe Colors.
 You can see here the white "slip" that sits underneath the pale blue glaze color, Crater Lake:

-We love all of our glazes on our Recycled Clay Body, but the engobe finish is ideal if you're looking for a glaze with a bit more brightness.
-Take Navy Blue as an example of a classic Recyled Clay Body glaze.
+We love all of our glazes on our Recycled Clay Body, but the Engobe finish is ideal if you're looking for a glaze with a bit more brightness.
+Take Navy Blue as an example of a classic Recycled Clay Body glaze.
 A Fireclay Tile favorite, this darker, glossy blue is placed directly on our Recycled Clay Body, the color is deep and saturated, but you don't get the same lightness you would from an Engobe finish:

 Tile Shown: 6" Hexagons in Navy Blue